 The consolidated financial statements have been prepared in conformity with International Financial Reporting Standards (IFRS) as adopted by the EU and with application of RFR 1 – Supplementary Accounting Rules for Groups.
 The annual report for the Parent Company has been prepared in accordance with the Swedish Annual Accounts Act (Årsredovisningslagen (1995:1554)) and with application of RFR 2 – Accounting for Legal Entities.
 The most important accounting policies applied are specified below.
 Unless stated otherwise, these are unchanged compared with preceding years.
 New or revised IFRSs and IFRIC interpretations have not had any effect on the Group’s or Parent Company’s result of operations or position.
-Similarly, it has been determined that the forthcoming rules will not have any effect on the Group’s or Parent Company’s result of operations or position.
+Similarly, the assessment has been made that decided, forthcoming rules will not have any effect on the Group’s or Parent Company’s result of operations or position.

 Principles of consolidation